Tips for Critiquing Other Writers’ Work

 And guess what?
 Everyone’s a critic — because everyone has an opinion.
 Anyone can read a piece of writing and opine that it is good or bad, weak or strong, or that it succeeded or failed.

-There’s a definite art to providing well constructed and thoughtful criticism, which is designed to help a writer improve, and that recognizes the fine line between personal preference and quality of the writing.
+There’s a definite art to providing well constructed and thoughtful criticism, which is designed to help a writer improve and that recognizes the fine line between personal preference and quality of the work.

-Your writing will only improve if you can graciously accept a critique and that’s exactly why you should know how to critique someone else’s writing as well.
+The process of critiquing other writers’ work thoughtfully and intelligently will help you strengthen your own writing.
 The tips below explain how to provide critiques that are helpful and respectful.
 If you can apply these tips to the critiques you give, then you’ll better position yourself to receive helpful and respectful critiques in return.

 Don’t Crash the Party